Druze: God

 The Druze conception of the deity is declared by them to be one of strict and uncompromising unity.
 The main Druze doctrine states that God is both transcendent and immanent, in which he is above all attributes, but at the same time, he is present.

 In their desire to maintain a rigid confession of unity, they stripped from God all attributes (tanzīh).
 In God, there are no attributes distinct from his essence.
 He is wise, mighty, and just, not by wisdom, might, and justice, but by his own essence.
-God is "the whole of existence", rather than "above existence" or on his throne, which would make him "limited".
-There is neither "how", "when", nor "where" about him; he is incomprehensible.
+God is "the whole of existence", rather than merely "above existence" or on his throne, which would make him "limited".
+There is neither "how", "when", nor "where" about him; in this way, he is incomprehensible.

 In this dogma, they are similar to the semi-philosophical, semi-religious body which flourished under Al-Ma'mun and was known by the name of Mu'tazila and the fraternal order of the Brethren of Purity (Ikhwan al-Ṣafa).

 Unlike the Mu'tazila, and similar to some branches of Sufism, the Druze believe in the concept of Tajalli (meaning "theophany").
 Tajalli is often misunderstood by scholars and writers and is usually confused with the concept of incarnation.

 Scriptures

 Druze sacred texts include the Quran and the Epistles of Wisdom.
-Other ancient Druze writings include the Rasa'il al-Hind (Epistles of India) and the previously lost (or hidden) manuscripts such as al-Munfarid bi-Dhatihi and al-Sharia al-Ruhaniyya as well as others including didactic and polemic treatises.
+Other ancient Druze writings include the Rasa'il al-Hind (Epistles of India) and the previously lost (or hidden) manuscripts such as al-Munfarid bi-Dhatihi and al-Sharia al-Ruhaniyya, as well as others such as didactic and polemic treatises.